Ole Miss vs. Gonzaga Predictions & Picks - Women's NCAA Tournament First Round

 Ole Miss Schedule Analysis

-- The Rebels have seven wins against Quadrant 3 opponents, tied for the 44th-most in Division 1.
+- The Rebels have seven wins versus Quadrant 3 teams, tied for the 43rd-most in Division 1.

 Ole Miss 2022-23 Best Wins